bigkwii/cutting-plane-game-2/NOTES.md

 One thing that's kinda annoying in Godot is that static return types can't be asigned as something that could be null (something like Vector2? or Vector2 | void).
 This could be a cool new feature in the future, but I've read that it's not currently planned.
 What a shame.
 Anyways, you can get around this by returning a Vector2 with an imposible value or just removing the return type.
 I'll do the latter for these kind of functions.
 Although I should rethink this, too.

 Back to the changing to lines thing, it was a success.
 I'll continue tomorrow.
 G'night!

+## THU 2024-07-04

+I added a camera and added zooming and panning.
+I needed this to aid is testing precision when cutting.
+Speaking of, I found a bug, a cut won't be perfomed when the line is perfectly on top of a lattice line. ...Or so it seems.
+I'll investigate this further.
+I fixed it, I had a check to validate the amound of intersections a cut would make, and I was checking for exactly 2, when I should've been checking for != 0 and modulo 2 != 0.
+Actually, i'm not sure if the 2nd condition is necessary, but it's there for now.

+With this, I should have a good base for implementing the types of cuts from the original demo.
+I'll start with the horizontal cut.
+I'll continue tomorrow morning.

+Also, now that I can zoom in, I think the convex hull is slightly off (?)
+I'll have to investigate this further.